mathias-grau/mathias-grau.github.io/_projects/EA.md

 ## Important Example: The Matérn Kernel

-To illustrate the previous theorem, we will use the Matérn kernel, a covariance matrix ($K$) that serves as a foundational tool for our research.
+To illustrate the previous theorem, we will use the Matérn kernel, a covariance matrix ($$K$$) that serves as a foundational tool for our research.
 The Matérn kernel is defined as follows:

 $$
 K_{\text{Matern}}(d) = \sigma^2 \frac{2^{1-\nu}}{\Gamma(\nu)} \left( \frac{\sqrt{2\nu} \, d}{l} \right)^\nu K_\nu\left( \frac{\sqrt{2\nu} \, d}{l} \right)